dontTOUCHDOWNthere/AndroidApp/README.md

            * :white_check_mark: calculate price for one food item (price / quantity)
            * :white_check_mark: add to main table AND grocery list

-        * :x: if not new food
+        * :white_check_mark: if not new food
-           * :x: get price from main table, multiply by quantity, and add to grocery list
+           * :white_check_mark: get price from main table, multiply by quantity, and add to grocery list

     * :x: calculate total for grocery list